 Since Rel16, SA6 has started the works on SEAL to ease the usage of 5G system capabilities by APP developers.
-As figure 2 shows, NRM as one services server in SEAL are network entity provides service Layer services aimed at providing developer-friendly APIs for functionality exposed northbound by network layer entities like SCEF/NEF or by PCF, AMF, and MB-SMF (to authorized AFs).
-These services provide value-add functionality including abstraction, optimization, aggregation, etc. for both MNOs and 3rd parties.
+As figure 2 shows, NRM as one services server in SEAL provides service Layer services aimed at providing developer-friendly APIs for APP domain to use the services exposed by network layer entities like SCEF/NEF or by PCF, AMF, MB-SMF and other Network entities (to authorized AFs).
+These service Layer services provide value-add functionality including abstraction, optimization, aggregation, etc. for both MNOs and 3rd parties.

+There are two type of SEAL services: 1) MNO Network capabilities/resource only required services.
+2) Commination of terminal capabilities/resource and MNO network capabilities/resource.
+The difference between them is that the MNO Network capabilities/resource only required services requires only 4G/5G network capabilities, while other SEAL services mainly take the UE capabilities as basis, which may additionally use 4G/5G network capabilities.

 Now more and more industry promotion organizations (e.g., CAMAR/GSMA Open Gateway) realize the importance of APP friendly, and start to investigate how to simplify network APIs and transform them to be more friendly APIs to APP developers.
 In addition, it is also an important topic in 5GACIA about how vertical applications can well use network layer exposed capabilities.
-NRM is exact a good technical choice to serve their motivation.
+MNO Network capabilities/resource only required services in NRM is exact a good technical choice to serve their motivation.
 However there is still some aspects needs to be improved from SA6 perspective.

-External visibility of the special value of NRM is not enough, due to being incorporated into SEAL specifications.
+Low external visibility of the special value of NRM and other SEAL services, incorrect impression of the relationship of different SEALs services, due to all services being incorporated into SEAL specifications, lack of Usage instructions for each APIs (e.g. Valued use case and value added, Parameters mapping between 3GPP parameter and APP domain‘s parameters, APP impacted).

-Some NRM APIs are simplified compared with the original network APIs, but there are still room for further simplification and aggregation, e.g network APIs for XR and smartly factory especially newly added after rel18 has not been covered yet.
+Some NRM APIs are simplified compared with the original network APIs, but there are still room for further simplification and aggregation, e.g network APIs for XR and smartly factory especially newly added by Core Network after rel18 has not been covered yet.
+Some existed NRM services may be further improved by absorbing other network services to provide a larger granularity services.
+For example, One NRM service APIx1 originally transformed from NF-APIx+ NF APIy can be potential enhancement by combination of NF APIx+ NF APIy+ NF APIz.

 The content related to the option that the NRM is deployed by operators, i.e., NRM is owned by the MNO and deployed in the same trust domain of 5G network system) is not well reflected and highlighted in the TS.
-Some content in the TS may cause misleading of the potential value and different business deployment options of NRM.
+When NRM is deployed by MNO, it can invoke NF API from network functions without NEF, this option is absent from several services such as BDT, QoS/resource management for network-assisted UE-to-UE communication Some content in the TS may cause misleading of the potential value and different business deployment options of NRM.

-Considering the network exposure for Smart factory applications and Video/XR applications are most important areas from external industry originations like 5GACIA and GSMA Open Gateway, the new features introduced in this release will mainly focus on the capabilities for these two type of applications.